katjwinter/Ninite-Helper/README.md

 # Ninite-Helper
-This app aims to fill in some gaps left by the Ninite Pro web interface, such as the lack of an API from which to fetch reports, add/remove machines, modify policies, etc.
+This app aims to fill in some gaps left by the Ninite Pro web interface, such as the lack of an API from which to fetch reports.

-By scheduling or scripting this app, you could also automate the process of running reports on a regular schedule, or install the agent silently in the background without needing to first log in and download the agent installer.
+By scheduling or scripting this app, you could automate the process of running reports on a regular schedule, or install the agent silently in the background without needing to first log in and download the agent installer.